 3. Each week you will be paired up with a random opponent within your division.
 You will earn 1 point for every game victory, 0 points for every game loss, and 1 point for every series victory.
 The maximum score per week is 4 points.

-5. At the end of the season, the top 1:3 for singles, top 1:4 in scratch, and top 1:4 in doubles in each division will earn prize money.
+5. At the end of the season, the top 1:3 for singles, top 1:4 in scratch, doubles, and trios in each division will earn prize money.
 A top % in each division will move onto an extra final round to earn additional money.
 This money will be based on how many entries we receive.

 1. You will be required to pay a $30 entry fee for the league. $25.00 of it will go towards the prize fund.
 The other $5.00 goes towards expenses.

-2. There are additional add-ons: Scratch, Doubles, 300 Game Jackpot, 800 Series Jackpot, and 150 Over Average Jackpot, which cost $30, $20, $5, $5, and $5 respectively per bowler. $5 from each entry of Scratch and Doubles goes towards expenses while the remainder, $25 and $15 respectively, goes towards the prize fund.
+2. There are additional add-ons: Scratch, Doubles, Scratch Doubles, Trios, 300 Game Jackpot, 800 Series Jackpot, and 150 Over Average Jackpot, which cost $30, $20, $20, $20, $5, $5, and $5 respectively per bowler. $5 from each entry of Scratch, both Doubles, and Trios goes towards expenses while the remainder, $25 and $15 respectively, goes towards the prize fund.
 The Jackpots have no expense fees and the entire entry fee goes directly to the prize fund of that jackpot.

 3. Throughout the year, there may be opportunities to join side pots.
 Side pots will have all posted information when they are available.
 Previous years have seen scratch and handicap brackets, eliminator, high game/high series pots, a strike jackpot, a 30 clean jackpot, a 50/50 raffle, mystery doubles, and more!